myquite/skyrim_command_codex/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
+This is an open-source project and we'd love your help making it better.

+**📜 [Read the Contributing Guide](CONTRIBUTING.md)** - Learn how to add commands, items, and features

+**Quick Start for Contributors:**
-- Add more commands to the database
+- Add new items, weapons, armor, or perks to the JSON database
-- Improve the UI/UX
+- Improve documentation or fix bugs
+- Suggest new features or enhancements
-- Fix typos or improve documentation
+- Report issues or security vulnerabilities

+**Security:** Found a security issue?
+Please review our [Security Policy](SECURITY.md) for responsible disclosure guidelines.

 ## 🔮 Future Enhancements